-Katherine Scanlon and Peter Vodola, partners at Reardon Scanlon Vodola Barnes LLP, are commercial litigators who have received national recognition for their experience representing clients in litigation relating to; structured settlement annuities and life settlements.
+Katherine Scanlon and Peter Vodola, partners at Reardon Scanlon LLP, are commercial litigators who have received national recognition for their experience representing clients in litigation relating to structured settlement annuities and life settlements.
 Kathy and Pete regularly counsel clients on how to avoid liability relating to secondary market issues in matters from Connecticut to California.

-Additionally, Kathy has broad experience in commercial litigation with an emphasis on life insurance, annuity product litigation and ERISA litigation.
+Additionally, Kathy has broad experience in commercial litigation including lawsuits involving life insurance disputes, annuity products and ERISA.
 Kathy is also an accomplished appellate lawyer, with experience in federal and state appellate courts in various jurisdictions.
-She is an active publisher on topics related to life insurance, annuities and the secondary market.

 Kathy is a graduate of the University of Connecticut (B.A.) and the University of Connecticut School of Law (J.D.).
 After graduating law school, she served as a Law Clerk at the Connecticut Appellate Court.